SCHOOL OFFER – SEND INFORMATION REPORT

 This information is then recorded on either an individual provision map or class provision map dependant on the need of the child.
 This will be shared with the child’s parent/carer and reviewed termly.

-If your child is receiving additional support but not on the SEN register, as well as parent consultations and annual reports, you will be invited to termly meetings to discuss your child’s targets on the provision map.
+If your child has an individual provision map, as well as parents consultations and annual reports, you will be invited to termly meetings to discuss your child’s targets on the provision map.

 We also provide additional day to day information regarding children’s progress where necessary for example through the use of a home/school diary.